defrag/defrag.github.com/_drafts/2023-03-27-a-structure-for-the-unstructured.md

 * If using layered approach, consider physical separation indicating layer switch (like denoted by underscore or similar)
 * If using layered approacha,follow the symmetry cross layers that would replicate the structure of the domain layer itself.

 I hope some of the readers will reconsider the general structure of the applications and find it useful.
+We just scratched the surface and there are many other things to consider when structuring the application, but hopefully the ideas from the article could be a good starting point.
-It's definitely important to keep the conversation open and always iterate on top of the knowledge we've already got.
+It's definitely important to keep the conversation open and always iterate on top of what we've already know.